- Search The Registry

 - My Account

 Fletcher Joe Perry was born in Stephens, Ark., but moved with his family to Los Angeles as a youngster.
-His heroes were U.C.L.A.’s black football stars Kenny Washington, Woody Strode and Jackie Robinson, who would later break baseball’s color barrier.
+His heroes were U.C.L.A.’s black football players Kenny Washington, Woody Strode and Jackie Robinson, who would later break baseball’s color barrier.
 Perry played football at Compton Junior College in the Los Angeles area in 1944 and then joined the Navy.
 He was spotted by the 49ers while playing football for the Alameda Naval Air Station in the Bay Area.